42core-team/monorepo/wiki/README.md

 Read it carefully, there are many helpful tidbits hidden in here.

-Especially the tips & tricks section down below and the tip boxes in the Core Library can be incredibly helpful.
+Especially the tips & tricks section down below and the tip boxes in the Core Library Pages can be incredibly helpful.

 Reading the documentation sucks, but it was handwritten to be as helpful as possible and is worth a skim.
 If there was a question that the documentation didn't answer, please let us know so we can tell you and improve the documentation.